Want to start reading immediately? Get a FREE ebook with your print copy when you select the "bundle" option. T+Cs apply.

 Theodora Lau is the Founder of Unconventional Ventures and co-author of Beyond Good.

-Raafi-Karim Alidina, co-author of Building an Inclusive Organization, is a consultant at Included, where he designs and implements behavioural insights interventions to improve equality, diversity, and create inclusive cultures in organizations.
+Raafi-Karim Alidina, co-author of Building an Inclusive Organization, is a consultant at Included, where he designs and implements behavioural insights interventions to improve equality and diversity and create inclusive cultures in organizations.

 Annabel Dunstan and Imogen Osborne co-founded the engagement consultancy Question & Retain whose clients include Suzuki, PizzaExpress and Ferrero.
 They are co-authors of The People Business.